Royal Radnor Rifles: French Revolutionary and Napoleonic Wars

 However, the Peace of Amiens was short-lived and Britain declared war on France once more in May 1803.
 The Radnorshire Militia had already been embodied, Lt-Col Garbett having received the warrant on 14 March.
 Garbett (who later changed his name to Walsham) was promoted to colonel of the regiment on 10 January 1804, and on 23 April that year, in company with 11 other Welsh Militia regiments, the Radnorshires were granted the title 'Royal'.
 (Note: The Radnorshires seem to have used the 'Royal' prefix unofficially as early as 1771, and wore blue facings from 1763.)

 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment (131 men in 3 companies under Col Walsham Garbett) was deployed with the artillery reserve at Canterbury Barracks and on the coast of Kent.

 In common with a number of other Welsh militia regiments, the Royal Radnor was converted into a light infantry regiment on 27 March 1810.

-In 1811 an Act of Parliament permitted interchange with the Irish Militia and the regiment volunteered for this service.
-It was brought up to strength and by September it was stationed at Armagh.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland and vice versa.
+The regiment volunteered for this service; it was brought up to strength and by September it was stationed at Armagh.
 It remained in Ireland until 1813.